GluuFederation/docs-gg-prod/docs/source/index.md

 ## Overview

-Gluu Gateway is a distribution of several open source components, integrated and supported together, to enable OAuth-based API access management.
+Gluu Gateway enables organizations to restrict access to API's by requiring OAuth clients to present valid access tokens issued by an OAuth or UMA Authorization Server (AS), typically a [Gluu Server](https://gluu.org/docs/ce).

+Gluu Gateway is built on top of the [Kong API gateway](https://konghq.com/kong/) and leverages the strong ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

 ## Features

-The goal of Gluu Gateway is to enable your organization to restrict access to API's by requiring clients to present a valid access token issued by an OAuth or UMA Authorization Server, typically a Gluu Server.
-Gluu Gateway is built on top of Kong Community Edition because of the strong ecosystem of plugins which enable rate limiting, logging and many other capabilities.
-They key features of Gluu Gateway are to:
+Gluu Gateway adds support for the following use cases and functionalities:

 - Introspect bearer access tokens
 - Validate the signature of JWT access tokens